Altus Midstream Company (ALTM)'s Financial Results Comparing With San Juan Basin Royalty Trust (NYSE:SJT) | New Business Observer

 |-31.67%

-For the past year Altus Midstream Company’s stock price has bigger decline than San Juan Basin Royalty Trust.
+For the past year Altus Midstream Company was more bearish than San Juan Basin Royalty Trust.

 Summary